ThummaratPaklao/IGM/README.md

-# IGM
+# IGM: Integrated Gene-expression Modeling
-A MILP-Based Approach for Multi-Condition Integration of Gene Expression into Genome-Scale Metabolic Models
+IGM: Integrated Gene-expression Modeling for Multi-Condition Flux-Preserving Genome-Scale Metabolic Models

 This document covers instruction on how to run the IGM method in MATLAB.